Multifractality meets entanglement: relation for non-ergodic extended states

 The most accredited theory, which gives an attempt to explain equilibration in closed quantum systems, relies on the eigenstate thermalization hypothesis (ETH)~\cite{Deutsch_1991, Sredni94, Srednicki_1996, Rigol2008}.
 ETH assets that the system thermalizes locally at the level of single eigenstates and has been tested numerically in a wide variety of generic interacting systems~\cite{Review_Rigol_16, Rigol2008}.

 It is now well established that entanglement plays a fundamental role on the thermalization process~\cite{Nandkishore_review_15, Abanin_review_19, ALET2018498, Review_Rigol_16, Amico_08}.
 Thermal states are locally highly entangled with the rest of the system, which acts as a bath.
-Consequently, the measurement of entanglement entropy (EE) has been found to be a resounding resource to probe ergodic/thermal phases, both theoretically~\cite{Luitz15, Kjall_2014, Gara_2016, Abanin_power_law_spectrum_2016, GDT_QMI_2017, Critical_Vedika_2017} and recently also experimentally~\cite{Islam2015, Kaufman794, MBL_exp_2019, Lukin256}, and to test the validity of ETH in strongly correlated systems~\cite{Review_Rigol_16}.
+Consequently, the measurement of entanglement entropy (EE) has been found to be a resounding resource to probe ergodic/thermal phases, both theoretically~\cite{Luitz15, Kjall_2014, Gara_2016, Abanin_power_law_spectrum_2016, GDT_QMI_2017, Critical_Vedika_2017} and recently also experimentally~\cite{Islam2015, Kaufman794, MBL_exp_2019, Lukin256}.
 For instance, infinite temperature ergodic states are believed to behave like random vectors~\cite{Deutsch_1991,Review_Rigol_16} and their EE reaches a precise value often referred as Page value~\cite{page1993}.

-On the other hand, ergodicity is deeply connected to the notion of chaos~\cite{Haake_chaos,Review_Rigol_16}, which implies also an equipartition of the many-body wavefunction over the available many-body Fock states, usually quantified by multifractal analysis, e.g., by scaling of the inverse participation ratio (IPR)~\cite{Evers2008Review}.
+On the other hand, ergodicity is deeply connected to the notion of chaos~\cite{Haake_chaos,Review_Rigol_16}, which implies also an equipartition of the many-body wave function over the available many-body Fock states, usually quantified by multifractal analysis, e.g., by scaling of the inverse participation ratio (IPR)~\cite{Evers2008Review}.
 In this case, infinite temperature ergodic states span homogeneously the entire Hilbert space~\cite{WE-footnote}.
 The latter states should be distinguished from the so-called non-ergodic extended (NEE) states.
 These NEE states live on a fractal in the Fock space, which is a vanishing portion of the total Hilbert space.
-Recently, the NEE have been invoked to understand new phases of matter like \textit{bad metals}~\cite{DeLuca14,Kravtsov_NJP2015,Alt16,pino2017mulitfractal,RRGAnnals, Bera_2018, GDT_2019_RRG, GDT_return_2019}, which are neither insulators nor conventional diffusive metals and also found it in chaotic many-body quantum system like in the Sachdev-Ye-Kitaev model~\cite{micklitz2019non,Kamenev-talk-1,Kamenev-talk-2}.
-Furthermore, these states, living in a small portion of the Hilbert space, could be seen as a natural prototype for eigenstates of strongly kinematically constrained Hamiltonians, where ergodicity breaks by Hilbert/Fock space fragmentation~\cite{detomasi2019dynamics, Sala2019, Stida_2019, Yang_2019, Moudgalya_2019, Vedika_frag_2019}.
+Recently, the NEE have been invoked to understand new phases of matter like \textit{bad metals}~\cite{DeLuca14,Kravtsov_NJP2015,Alt16,pino2017mulitfractal,RRGAnnals, Bera_2018, GDT_2019_RRG, GDT_return_2019,LN-RP2020}, which are neither insulators nor conventional diffusive metals and also are found in chaotic many-body quantum system like in the Sachdev-Ye-Kitaev model~\cite{micklitz2019non,Kamenev-talk-1,Kamenev-talk-2}.